What To Do With Old Driving Licence: Return To DVLA Swansea SA99 1ZW And Shred Your License

 What To Do With Old Driving Licence?

-The safest action is to cut the card into multiple pieces, ensuring you sever the photo and the chip, and return it via 1st Class Signed For post to DVLA, Swansea, SA99 1ZW.
+Cut the card into multiple pieces, ensure you sever the photo, signature, and embedded chip, and return it via 1st Class Signed For to DVLA, Swansea, SA99 1ZW.
+This method creates a verifiable surrender trail and eliminates reconstruction risk.

 Do You Have To Return Your Old Licence To DVLA?

 Yes.
-UK law requires the surrender of old licences to prevent document fraud.
-Failing to do so can result in a £1,000 fine and potential issues with your vehicle insurance policy.
+UK law mandates the surrender of superseded licences to prevent document fraud.
+Failing to comply can trigger a £1,000 fine and cause insurance providers to dispute claims due to address mismatches.